 Squirrels are known as cannibals as well.
 So besides aerial, mammalian, reptilian, and parasitic predators, they are also prone to attacks from each other.

 Cannibalism in squirrels tends to vary across species.
 In some cases, the intent is to simply kill the squirrel but not to eat it.
-For instance, research on North American red squirrels noted that male red squirrels have a tendency of killing infants.
+For instance, research on North American red squirrels noted that male red squirrels have a tendency of killing infants (source).
 It was also noted that these infants were not the fathered by the male squirrels that carried out the attack.

-These attacks were not in response to a shortage of food.
-Instead, male red squirrels were observed to carry out these fatal attacks during the years when more food was available.
-This is because, during such years, female red squirrels are likely to reproduce twice.
 When the first round of breeding happens, female red squirrels will mate with more than one male.
 As a result, the male squirrel cannot know if he is the father of the infants born after the breeding cycle.
 The male squirrel then kills these baby squirrels so that the female squirrel can stop lactating and be in the condition to reproduce again.

-In other cases, cannibalism was noted in the Arctic ground squirrel and the white-tailed Prairie dog.
-The white-tailed prairie dog targets the newborns of Wyoming ground squirrel when there is a shortage of food.
-This is because both these species of squirrels have a similar diet.
 After breeding season is over, if the infant prairie dogs do not get sufficient access to food, then their parents will kill the competition and ensure healthy food supply.
-Cannibalism in the Arctic ground squirrel usually results because of disputes over territories, food, and female squirrels.
+Cannibalism in the Arctic ground squirrel usually results because of disputes over territories, food, and female squirrels (source).
 It was noted that these squirrels become particularly aggressive during periods of food scarcity and cannibalism is one of the solutions.

 There are several kinds of predators that eat squirrels.
 Among aerial predators, the red-tailed hawk appears to be the most common bird that targets squirrels.
 Weasels, coyotes, badgers, foxes, and bobcats are some of the most common mammalian predators for squirrels.
 In the case of reptiles, the rattlesnake will frequently target baby squirrels as they are more vulnerable and cannot protect themselves.